ibm-cloud-docs/vpc/bs_snapshots_about.md

 ## Limitations
 {: #snapshots-vpc-limitations}

+The following limitations apply for the second-generation block storage snapshots:

+* When you use second-generation block storage, you can take up to 512 snapshots.
+* You can't create a copy of a snapshot in the source (local) region.
+* Cross-regional copies are not supported in any region for snapshots of volumes that exceed 10 TB or that are protected by customer-managed encryption keys.
+* When you create copies of a snapshot in other regions, only one copy can exist in each region.
+* Consistency-group snapshots are not supported.

-The following limitations apply to this release:
+The following limitations apply for the first-generation block storage snapshots:

-* You can take up to 750 snapshots per volume in a region.
+* When you use the first-generation block storage, you can take up to 750 snapshots per volume in a region.
 * You can't take a snapshot of a volume in a [degraded state](/docs/vpc?topic=vpc-block-storage-vpc-monitoring#block-storage-vpc-health-states).
 * A first-generation volume must be attached to a running virtual server instance for you to take a snapshot of its data.
-This limitation does not apply to second-generation volumes.
 * You can't create a copy of a snapshot in the source (local) region.
+* Cross-regional copies are not supported in Montreal (`ca-mon`) MZR.
 * When you create copies of a snapshot in other regions, only one copy can exist in each region.
-That means 9 copies globally.
-* Cross-regional copies are not supported in Montreal (`ca-mon`) MZR.
 * Taking a snapshot of a volume greater than 10 TB is not supported.
 * You can delete any snapshot that you take.
 However, snapshots must be in a `stable` or `pending` state and not actively restoring a volume.
 * You can delete a {{site.data.keyword.block_storage_is_short}} volume and all its snapshots.
 All snapshots must be in a `stable` or `pending` state.
 No snapshot can be actively restoring a volume.
 * Restoring an instance directly from snapshot consistency group identifier is not supported.

-## Snapshots for second-generation block storage volumes
-{: #sdp-snapshots}

-As a customer with special access to preview the new defined performance profile, you can provision second-generation storage volumes with the `sdp` profile and create snapshots of these volumes.
-The snapshots feature is available in Dallas (`us-south`), Frankfurt (`eu-de`), London (`eu-gb`), Madrid (`eu-es`), Osaka (`js-osa`), Sao Paulo (`br-sao`), Sydney (`au-syd`), Tokyo (`jp-tok`), Toronto (`ca-tor`), and Washington (`us-east`) regions.
-{: preview}

-During the [Select Availability]{: tag-green} phase, you can create up to 512 snapshots.
-You can create snapshots even when the `sdp` volumes are unattached.

-The snapshots that are created for `sdp` volumes have an independent lifecycle from the parent volume.
-You can delete the volume and the snapshot persists.

-Second-generation storage volumes can range in size from 1 GB to 32 TB.
-You can create a snapshot of the entire volume without capacity restrictions.

-You can use your snapshots to create second-generation volumes in the region where the snapshot is.
-You can't use your second-generation snapshot to create a volume with a first-generation volume profile.
-Similarly, a snapshot from a first-generation volume can't be used to create a volume with the `sdp` profile.

-In this release, cross-regional snapshot copies are not supported if the source volume exceeds 10 TB or if it is encrypted with customer-managed encryption key.

-You cannot create of consistency group snapshots of `sdp` volumes.
-Fast restore clones are not supported for second-generation snapshots yet either.

 ## Securing your data
 {: #bs-snapshot-data-security}